UniqueNetwork/unique_evm_marketplace/README.md

 ## Step 8 - Build and Run

-Execute the following command in the terminal and wait for it to finish:
+Execute the following command in the terminal and wait for it to complete:

 ```
 docker-compose up -d --build